KenMSK/bash-quickstart-tabless-chrome/README.md

 # bash-quickstart-tabless-chrome
-Start chrome without tabs with designated URL
+Start chrome without tabs to visit designated URL

 If clipboard already contains a valid url, use it directly and exit.
 If not, ask user to input a URL.